Some possible issues and workarounds are described in this section.

 The main UI process of Easy Installer

 /usr/bin/tezi, which outputs its debug messages in the log file available at

 To show the current content of the log file using the

 To kill the UI, use:

-(note this does not clear the framebuffer, hence the last state of the UI will remain visible)
+This does not clear the framebuffer, hence the last state of the UI will remain visible.

 To manually restart the UI use the following command (overwriting the standard input is essential, otherwise Qt re-configures the connected tty which is fatal for the serial console):

 Behind some firewalls download of images might slow down or even stop with an error message: